PODCAST EPISODE 133:

 Please get the help of someone who can help how to decide instead of what to decide, and that is a financial professional who is licensed to provide this advice and is responsible for the outcome of the decisions that you are making to make certain that you have the information that you need to make the decision that you feel is best for you.

-So very, very important that you have somebody like that in your corner to make this work for you.
-I hope our talk about all these rules of thumb has been helpful to you as you’re thinking about all the different parts of retirement.
-Again, we’ve only just touched the wavetops of the different rules of thumb that we hear out there, but hopefully this idea of filtering that information before you apply it is helpful.
+We’ve only just touched the wavetops of the different rules of thumb that we hear out there, but hopefully this idea of filtering that information before you apply it is helpful.
 We do hope that you’ll stay tuned to the FedImpact Podcast to get straight answers and candid insights on your federal retirement.
 And if you haven’t already, please subscribe today so that you’re sure not to miss an episode.

 TRAINING AVAILABLE FOR FEDERAL EMPLOYEES